strata-mvc/strata/docs/models_adminmenus.md

         ),
     )
 );

+return $strata;
 ?>
 ~~~

 In the previous example, two model entities will be automatically set up at runtime, `Profile` and `Song`.
 By passing the `admin` parameter, you can have the model generate a call to `add_submenu_page` based on the information passed.

 Each key of the `admin` configuration array will map to a controller's method.
 If the `route` parameter is present, it will be forwarded to this controller.
-If the parameter is not present, it will be forwarded to the model's controller.
+If the parameter is not present, it will be forwarded to the model's implied controller.

 In the example above, `Profile` will have two links added.
-The first will link to the `exportProfiles` of the `AdminController` while the second will link to `secondProfileAction` also of the `AdminController` class.
+The first will link to `AdminController#exportProfiles()` while the second will link to `AdminController#secondProfileAction()`.

-On the other hand, `Song` will have only added one link.
-It will attempt to call `extraSongInfo` of the `SongController` class.
+On the other hand, `Song` will only have added one link.
+It will attempt to call `SongController#extraSongInfo()`.

 <p class="warning">
-    Make sure you understand how pages are <a href="/docs/controllers/view/#on-rendering-in-the-admin">being rendered in the Admin area</a> to ensure you are obtaining the correct behavior.
+    Make sure you understand how pages are <a href="/docs/controllers/view/#on-rendering-in-the-admin">being rendered in the Admin area</a> to ensure you are obtaining the correct behavior once you have hooked into the backend.
 </p>